fenelon141-web/socialsier/replit.md

 Socialiser is a mobile-first web application designed to gamify location discovery.
 It allows users to find trendy cafes, restaurants, gym classes, and other locations, earning points and badges, and completing daily challenges.
 The project aims to provide a "valley girl" themed experience, combining social features with an engaging gamified exploration of the user's surroundings.
 The business vision is to create a vibrant community around location-based discovery and social interaction, with potential for market expansion in the lifestyle and fitness sectors.

 ## Recent Changes (January 2025)
-✅ **iOS Production Ready**: All network configurations updated for iOS compatibility ✅ **Server Deployment**: Live at https://hot-girl-hunt-fenelon141.replit.app ✅ **iOS Scaling Fixed**: Proper viewport and safe area handling implemented ✅ **WebSocket iOS Support**: Real-time features working on iOS ✅ **Complete iOS Setup**: All files pre-configured for iOS development
+✅ **iOS Production Ready**: All network configurations updated for iOS compatibility
+✅ **Server Deployment**: Live at https://hot-girl-hunt-fenelon141.replit.app
+✅ **iOS Scaling Fixed**: Proper viewport and safe area handling implemented
+✅ **WebSocket iOS Support**: Real-time features working with auto-reconnection
+✅ **Complete iOS Setup**: All files pre-configured for iOS development
+✅ **iOS Optimizations**: Touch scrolling, safe areas, input zoom prevention
+✅ **Connection Testing**: WebSocket and API connectivity verified for iOS
+✅ **Production Deployment**: Full iOS deployment package ready for App Store

 ## User Preferences
 Preferred communication style: Simple, everyday language.